-Refund and Cancellation Policy: No pro-rates or refunds for late arrival.
-Early departure due to camper illness or family emergency may receive a pro-rated refund at the discretion of the director and based on individual case circumstances.
-Any balance for camp fees is due on or before June 1, 2021, or for Leadership Training Program any balance due on or before March 1, 2021.
-Cancellation of camp enrollment on or before June 1, 2021 or for the Leadership Training Program on or before March 1, 2021 for any reason, Camp Lakotah will retain the full deposit.
-If cancellation occurs between June 1, 2021 for camp enrollments or March 1, 2021 for Leadership Training Program and the start of the enrolled session, Camp Lakotah will retain 40% of total fees and the family will be issued a 60% program credit.
-In the event of cancellation during the enrolled session, dismissal due to misconduct, or withdraw due to homesickness, Camp Lakotah will retain 100% of the session fee.
+- No pro-rates or refunds for late arrival or early departure.
+Early departure, late arrival, or cancellation due to camper illness or family emergency may receive a pro-rated refund at the discretion of the director/owner and based on individual circumstances. - Any balance for camp fees are due on or before May 15, 2024. - Cancellation of camp enrollment before June 1, 2024, for any reason, Camp Lakotah will issue a program credit equal to the amount already paid by the family. - If cancellation occurs after June 1, 2024, but prior to the start of the camp session, for any reason, Camp Lakotah will retain 40% of the total fees and the family will be issued a 60% program credit. - Program credits are valid for 18 months from the date of cancellation. - In the event of cancellation during the enrolled session, dismissal due to misconduct, or withdrawal due to homesickness, Camp Lakotah will retain 100% of the session fee. - In the event of cancellation on part of Camp Lakotah, Inc. due to circumstances outside of our control, or act of God we will issue a program credit.